Paradies tree

-No longer just an airport pit-stop on the way to Rio or Argentina, this South American capital city is also shedding its reputation as just an industrial or corporate financial hub with top gastronomic experiences, master mixologists, 5-star hotels, world-renown local goods (hello, Havaianas) and a thriving arts and cultural scene.
-We asked a longtime former resident and travel writer to take us for an inside peek of the new and not to be missed creative corners of São Paulo.
+No longer just an airport pit-stop on the way to Rio or Argentina, this South American capital city is also shedding its reputation as just an industrial or corporate financial hub.
+What’s driving the change?
+Top gastronomic experiences, master mixologists, 5-star hotels, world-renowned local goods (hello, Havaianas), and a thriving arts and culture scene.
+We asked a longtime former resident and travel writer to take us for an inside peek at the new and not-to-be-missed creative corners of São Paulo.

 Worth the Splurge: Maní

-Former Veuve Cliquot World’s Best Female Chef (2014) Helena Rizzo is the longstanding mastermind behind Maní, which offers São Paulo’s most singularly Brazilian gastronomic experience.
+Named the Veuve Cliquot World’s Best Female Chef in 2014, Helena Rizzo is the longstanding mastermind behind Maní, which offers São Paulo’s most singularly Brazilian gastronomic experience.
 Trading pretension and stuffiness for rustic-chic environs, a meal here is a journey in which an instilled sense of place is never lost – it feels like dining in a dressed-up beach cabana teeming with palate-elevated Paulistanos.
-Rizzo isn’t afraid to dabble in the Old World or neighboring countries, resulting in culinary dreams such as arracacha and arrowroot gnocchi with manioc root sauce (tucupi) dashi or bife ancho with pollen béarnaise – both representative of the epicurean melting pot that makes up not only Brazilian cuisine bit Brazil itself.
+Rizzo isn’t afraid to dabble in the Old World or neighboring countries, resulting in culinary dreams such as arracacha and arrowroot gnocchi with manioc root sauce (tucupi) dashi or bife ancho with pollen béarnaise – both representative of the epicurean melting pot that makes up not only Brazilian cuisine but Brazil itself.

 Brazilian on a Budget: Jiquitaia

-Easily one of the best deals in a notoriously expensive city, Jiquitaia is devoted to contemporary takes on classic Brazilian dishes at entry-level prices, resulting in standouts like fish and shrimp moqueca (a type of Bahian seafood stew), duck rice with tucupi or okra with shrimp serving up maximum cost-to-flavor benefit.
+Easily one of the best deals in a notoriously expensive city, Jiquitaia is devoted to contemporary takes on classic Brazilian dishes at entry-level prices, resulting in standouts like fish and shrimp moqueca (a type of Bahian seafood stew), duck rice with tucupi, or okra with shrimp serving up maximum cost-to-flavor benefit.
 The R$69 daily-changing lunch special is a Sampa legend.
-Chef Marcelo Bastos dishes up the goods while sister Nina mixes up some of the city’s freshest caipirinhas (Brazil’s national cocktail – fresh fruit, sugar and cachaça, a distilled firewater) – the obvious accompaniment to any meal here.
+Chef Marcelo Bastos dishes up the goods while sister Nina mixes up some of the city’s freshest caipirinhas (Brazil’s national cocktail, made with fresh fruit, sugar, and cachaça, a distilled firewater)—the obvious accompaniment to any meal here.

 Best Pizza: Bráz Pizzeria